afrank41/data-structures-and-algorithms/Challenges/palindromeLinkedList/README.md

-# Reverse A Linked List
+# Check If Linked List Is Palindrome

 ## Challenge
 This challenge is extra credit.
 Write a function that takes in a linked list.
 This function takes the linked list, checks if it is a palindrome, and returns true or false based on the results.